kasra-hosseini/geotree/README.md

                            lats=q_lats,
                            depths=q_depths)
 ```

+:warning: NOTE: depth is specified with respect to the Earth surface and in meters.
+Its axis points towards the center of the Earth, that is, positive depths specify points inside the Earth.
+Negative depths specify points above the Earth surface.

+:warning: In the above example, we used `add_lonlatdep_query`.
+For KDTree, these values are converted into x/y/z (Cartesian coordinate system) internally (and in meters).
+If you already have x/y/z in meters, you can use `add_xyz_q` function.

 Assign values to the first set of points: (note: size of vals should be the same as the first set of points)